Chapter 4:

 “Hey, that's not nice!” grumbled Lucía.
 “I can be very mature when I want.”

 Inês let out a laugh.
-It was the first time since she'd ended up here.
+It was the first time since she had ended up in this bewildering world.

 “You, mature?
 I'd like to see that!” she said.
 “What do you even think is mature?
 Wearing high heels?
 Reading Catcher in the Rye?”